 Specifically, the Immigration Assistance for Victims of Domestic Violence Project represents battered immigrants in the following types of cases:

-- Self-Petitioning for Legal Permanent Residency under the Violence Against Women Act (VAWA)
+- Self-Petitions for Legal Permanent Residence under the Violence Against Women Act (VAWA)

-- Asylum based on persecution in the form of domestic violence in the immigrant’s country of origin
+- Applications for Asylum based on persecution in the form of domestic violence in the immigrant’s country of origin

 - Removal proceedings before the Immigration Court